FBAR Penalties in 2023: Everything Expats Need to Know

 Note that the $10,000 minimum is per person, not per account.
 So, someone with ten offshore financial accounts each containing $1,001 dollars at any given point in a tax year would exceed the threshold with $10,010 in total offshore accounts.
 Therefore, they would be obligated to report those accounts.

-The FBAR applies not only to account holders but also anyone who has the ability to control funds from such an account or accounts.
+The FBAR applies not only to account holders but also to anyone who has the ability to control funds from such an account or accounts.
 So, even if the account isn’t in their name, an American who serves as a signatory for a foreign account or accounts totaling more than $10,000 during the tax year is still responsible for filing an FBAR.

 For many US expats — especially those who hold or exercise control over multiple accounts — it can be confusing to determine whether or not they are subject to FBAR reporting requirements.
-This often leads to stress and frustration.

 2023 FBAR filing deadline